User Guide

 Adding a task: taskadd

 Is there a specific task you want to add to a tag?
-Simply use the taskadd
+Simply use the taskadd command followed by the index of that tag, and the name of the task!

 Format: taskadd INDEX task/TASK_NAME